Sugar

 Authorship and Creation

-Sugar's director is recorded as Fernando Meirelles[5].
-Sugar's screenwriter is recorded as Mark Protosevich[6].
+Sugar was directed by Fernando Meirelles[5].
+Mark Protosevich wrote the screenplay for Sugar[6].
 Cast members include Colin Farrell[12], Kirby Howell-Baptiste[13], Amy Ryan[14], Dennis Boutsikaris[15], Lindsay Pulsipher[16], and Anna Gunn[17].
 Sugar is the creator of Mark Protosevich[3].

 Publication

-Sugar's original language of film or TV show is recorded as English[26].
+The original language of Sugar was English[25].
 Genres include crime television series[7], drama television series[8], mystery television series[9], thriller television series[10], and science fiction television program[11].
+Sugar was distributed by video on demand[26].

 Why It Matters